said-alrove/gulp-71pattern-boilerplate/README.md

     - In theory, it's totally unnecessary to leave the example assets in the uploaded version because their only use-case is for testing the generator before publishing it, but the problem is that **Npm** ignores empty directories, therefore I considered it better to leave those files there to avoid problems with empty folders.

-* The project includes a README boilerplate for the final version that will be pushed to the Git repository.
+* The project includes a **README boilerplate** for the final version that will be pushed to the Git repository.
 This boilerplate includes:

-    - A **disclaimer** (this is personal, you can remove it if it's not your case that you're learning Git/Github).
+    - **Disclaimer** (this is personal, you can remove it if it's not your case that you're learning Git/Github).
-    - A **table of contents** linked to all the headings in the README.
+    - **Table of contents** linked to all the headings in the README.
-    - A **what I learned** section to include everything you learned while creating that project.
+    - **What I learned** section to include everything you learned while creating that project.
-    - A **lectures** section to include those articles that you read while doing the project and that helped you to build it.
-    - A **preview** section to include the screenshot of your project as a preview of it.
+    - **Preview** section to include the screenshot of your project as a preview of it.
-    - A **reports** section to include the results of the reports (as screenshots) of services like [Lighthouse](https://developers.google.com/web/tools/lighthouse) or [GTmetrix](https://gtmetrix.com/).
+    - **Reports** section to include the results of the reports (as screenshots) of services like [Lighthouse](https://developers.google.com/web/tools/lighthouse) or [GTmetrix](https://gtmetrix.com/).
-    - An **Open-graph** section to include the Open-graph cards of both Twitter and Facebook (you can remove it if it's the case that you didn't include the Open-graph tags in you project).
+    - **Open-graph** section to include the Open-graph cards of both Twitter and Facebook (you can remove it if it's the case that you didn't include the Open-graph tags in you project).

 * Both, the public and the src directories will be included when pushing changes to upstream, but the public can be removed if you want just by adding the directory to the .gitignore file.